WeegeeNumbuh1/FlightGazer/README.md

 > [!IMPORTANT]
 > By default, the script is designed to run at boot (via systemd with `flightgazer.service`).<br>
+> It's much more convenient to check how FlightGazer is running through the web-app.
+>
-> You can check its status with:
+> However, you can also check its status with any of the following commands:
 > ```bash
 > sudo tmux attach -d -t FlightGazer # press 'Ctrl+B' then 'd' to close
 > # or